 Charcoal in any form won't make your teeth whiter than they naturally are.
 If your teeth are naturally quite yellow or have become discolored because of medication or a health condition, you'll need to try another form of whitening.

 It's completely safe to ingest small amounts of activated charcoal.
 It is commonly used to treat cases of poisoning as it is so good at absorbing toxins before they enter the blood stream.
 It is also featured on the World Health Organisation's list of essential medicines, so there should be no question over its safety.

 Activated carbon is also used in a number of everyday products and processes such as water filters and the decaffeination of coffee.
 You probably make use of it every day without even realizing it.

 When it comes to brushing teeth with charcoal, especially if you want to whiten teeth with activated charcoal, some concerns have been raised about its abrasive nature.
 Charcoal is effective at removing surface stains on teeth, but there is also a risk that it will erode enamel, too.
 Our tooth enamel can't replenish itself, so it's not a good idea to keep scratching away at it.

 As tooth enamel thins, the yellower inner layer of dentin starts to show through.
 So ironically, teeth whitening with an abrasive method can eventually lead to teeth becoming yellower.

 Dentists warn against overuse of whitening toothpastes for the same reason.
 But, whereas traditional whitening toothpastes rely on brushing to be effective, charcoal pastes can “pull” some stains from the surface without brushing.

-If you’re worried about charcoal damaging your tooth enamel, you can always just apply a paste to your teeth and leave it for a few minutes.
-Then rinse, and brush as normal with your regular toothpaste if you like.
-Alternatively, use a charcoal paste to brush just a few times a week.
+If you're worried about charcoal damaging your tooth enamel, you can always just apply a paste to your teeth and leave it for a few minutes.
+Then rinse thouroughly, and brush as normal with your regular toothpaste if you like.
+Minimize damage by only doing this once a week.

 If you notice your gums becoming sore, switch back to your normal toothpaste for a while until they have recovered.
-Then you can resume brushing with charcoal – but perhaps do it less often.
+Then you can resume applying charcoal – but perhaps do it less often.